-This is a guest article written by chartered psychologist and eating disorder recovery therapist Dr Rachel Evans.
+This guest article on food guilt is written by chartered psychologist and eating disorder recovery therapist Dr Rachel Evans.

 Do you feel guilty about eating certain foods?
 For some of us it’s when we think we over-indulged, say at a BBQ, and we’re feeling stuffed.
 For others it can be after we ate any food that doesn’t fit in with our current diet.

 You might be thinking “How do I stop feeing guilty about what I ate?”.
 This is a common question asked to chartered psychologist and clinical hypnotherapist Dr Rachel Evans.
-Dr Evans has a PhD in the psychology of eating, as well as training in neuro-linguistic programming, emotional freedom technique and T.I.M.E techniques, and helps women daily to overcome eating disorders and food guilt.
-Having suffered from orthorexia and bulimia herself, Rachel understands the sensitive nature of the condition first hand and has dedicated her life to helping others in similar situations.
+Dr Evans has a PhD in the psychology of eating, as well as training in neuro-linguistic programming, emotional freedom technique and T.I.M.E techniques.
+She helps women daily to overcome eating disorders and food guilt.
+Having suffered from orthorexia and bulimia herself, Rachel understands the sensitive nature of the condition first hand.
+She has dedicated her life to helping others in similar situations.

 Dr Evans leads us through four questions to ask yourself if you are experiencing food guilt and ways to help overcome the symptoms.

 When was the first time you felt guilty for eating that food or quantity of food?
-Some of us can trace it back to childhood and hearing our family speaking about being ‘naughty’ for eating certain foods or only being allowed to eat certain foods on specific days or occasions.
-As a child we are taking in the values of our family as our own, if we haven’t questioned them as we grew older, then we can still be operating from those!
+Some of us can trace it back to childhood.
+We heard our family speaking about being ‘naughty’ for eating certain foods.
+Or only being allowed to eat certain foods on specific days or occasions.
+As a child we are taking in the values of our family as our own.
+If we haven’t questioned them as we grew older, then we can still be operating from those!
 It might be someone else’s guilt that you’re carrying with you.

 Also, I think that diet culture has a lot of answer for.
-There are so many products marketed as ‘guilt-free’, which infers that you should feel guilty if you eat the full fat/sugar non-modified version.
+There are so many products marketed as ‘guilt-free’.
+This infers that you should feel guilty if you eat the full fat/sugar non-modified version.
 Personally, I only started to feel guilty about what I was eating when I started following a strict diet and then broke the rules.

 Unless you stole the food, then it’s unlikely that you’ve actually done anything wrong.